docRonal/Practice_Go/README.md

 * **Web Directory Scanner (Dirbuster clone):** A tool to find hidden directories and files (e.g., `/admin`, `/backup.zip`).
 It performs HTTP GET requests and analyzes status codes (200 OK) to discover non-public paths on a web server.
 * **Interactive C2 Shell (Backdoor Prototype):** A remote command interface.
 It reads commands with arguments via `bufio`, parses them, and executes system commands directly using `os/exec`, returning the output to the terminal.
 * **XOR Payload Obfuscator:** A data encryption tool.
 Implements bitwise XOR encryption to hide sensitive strings (like C2 URLs or payloads) from static antivirus analysis, demonstrating in-memory payload decryption.
+* **Recursive File Encryptor (Ransomware Simulator):** Explores file system traversal using the `path/filepath` package.
+It recursively iterates through a specified directory, reading, XOR-encrypting, and overwriting files to demonstrate how ransomware operates at a fundamental level.

 ## 🚀 How to Run